The Do’s of Raising bilingual kids The Do's of Raising bilingual kids | Miss Panda Chinese

 Secret in the lunch box

 “What’s in the box?” ”Can you shake it?”
 “I want to shake it.”
 “Me, too” “One more time!”
-This happens every time when I take out my treasure box.
-Kids are excited.
+This happens whenever I take out my treasure box.
+The kids are excited.
 They want to know what is inside.
 It is a natural and engaging way to spark a target language session.
 This is a way to lead your child to respond to you in the target language.

 Note: